 Yes, provided such credit meets the appropriate degree requirements for your University of the Cumberlands program.
 We allow the transfer of 9 hours.
 A Transfer Credit Evaluation Form can be completed from the following link:

 If I am from out of state, can I still get a teaching license through this program?

 Yes, we provide certification for the state of Kentucky through Kentucky’s Education Professional Standards Board (EPSB), and that certificate can in turn be transferred to another state through interstate reciprocity.
 It’s important for all out-of-state candidates to check with their respective state certification office to determine reciprocity eligibility.
 If a teacher candidate is pursuing the MAT Program outside of Kentucky, he/she will only be able to acquire a Kentucky Statement of Eligibility (SOE) through student-teaching.
-Once the candidate arrives at the student-teaching semester, a minimum thirty-five (35) days of clinical practice must be conducted in a Kentucky school system.
-The remaining thirty-five (35) days may occur in an accredited school outside of Kentucky.
+Once the candidate arrives as the student-teaching semester, seventy (70) days of clinical practice must be conducted in an accredited United States school.
 Out-of-State candidates are not eligible for licensure without student-teaching.

 Am I required to student teach?

 MAT students must student teach unless teaching under the Alternative Certification (Option 6) program.
 Students teaching under the Alt.
 Cert program will take our online Practicum class instead.

 All courses in the program with the exception of Research Methods, Student Teaching, and Practicum courses are offered in 8 week bi-terms.
 Research Methods, Student Teaching, and Practicum courses are full semester courses and last 16 (sixteen) weeks.
 Classes consist of chat sessions between the professor and students in the class, and students are required to be logged in and at their computer during class time.
 Each class meets one night per week from 8:00-9:30 p.m.
 Eastern Standard Time.